The Short Answer is Yes and no, because you get what you pay for.

 - What level and type of services can I expect?

 - What is the length of the contract, and what happens if things aren’t going well?
 (Be wary of long-term contracts or no-out clauses) policies.

 An experienced coach chooses clients wisely and doesn’t want to work with dissatisfied clients.A successful coach also won’t take you as a client if they cannot help you.

 Also, if a coaching relationship can’t be remedied to get real results, it may be time to break the relationship.
 That being said, the best coach can’t help you if you don’t do your work!

 How to Avoid Overpaying for a Business Coach

 I believe you should closely evaluate coaches whose social media is flooded with photos of flashy cars, luxury jewelry, and exotic vacations.
-A high-level coach’s results speak for their success.
+A high-level coach’s results speak for their success, not fancy photos.

 High-pressure scare tactics also mean that you should find a different coach.
 A GREAT coach will not scare you into commitment and will be vetting you as much as you vet them.

 Is it a “HELL YEAH!” to this Coach?